Recovery: re·cov·ery noun A return to a normal or healthy condition.

 For Disaster Assistance, please have the following available:

 Clean and Sanitize Assistance - If your home was damaged but you can live in it safely, FEMA MAY provide Clean and Sanitize Assistance (CSA).
 Residents whose homes are habitable but require cleanup actions such as muck out, mold remediation, and limb clearing are eligible to apply for CSA.
 CSA is limited to $300 per eligible household and awarded as a one-time payment following a FEMA home inspection and determination of eligibility.
 CSA is intended to address potential health and safety concerns and ensure minimal damage is addressed to prevent additional losses.
 This program is NOT available automatically and MUST be requested and approved separately while applying for FEMA Disaster Assistance.
-Read about CSA HERE.
+Assistance for Housing and Other Needs webpage

 Source: FEMA’s Individual Assistance webpage